AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 ## Step 3: Source audiences (from Experience Platform or a cloud source) {#source-audiences}

-Choose one (or both) of the following data sources to begin audience provisioning.
+Choose one (or both) of the following data sources to begin audience import.
 Use either the Real-Time CDP Collaboration UI or coordinate with Adobe to provision audiences in a privacy-preserving format.

 ### Option A: Source from Experience Platform